 The modern source of all knowledge Wikipedia has the following illustrated account of his life, death and cult at Wenceslaus I, Duke of Bohemia

-There is another modern account from St Ignatius Mobile which includes a fine photograph of figure of the saint from the Statue of Saint Wenceslas, Wenceslas Square in Prague and which can be seen at Saint of the Month: St. Wenceslaus
+There is another modern account from St Ignatius Mobile which includes a fine photograph of the figure of the saint from the Statue of Saint Wenceslas, Wenceslas Square in Prague and which can be seen at Saint of the Month: St. Wenceslaus

 May St Wenceslaus pray for us all